 A bond is not an insurance policy but a financial guarantee placed on your behalf to a third party, i.e. US Customs or Federal Maritime Commission.
 The insurance company providing the bond is known as the surety.
 Should they have to pay out a claim then they have the right of recovery from you.

 4. Why must my spouse sign the indemnity agreement?

 The surety, or bonding company, will not issue a bond unless they are assured that they can recover their money if they must pay a claim.
 This is also why the sureties require comprehensive financial statements.
 Having your spouse sign the agreement protects the surety by giving them another party to whom they can turn for payment if you should default on your obligation.
 For example, if a couple gets divorced and one spouse takes all the money and there is a claim; the surety could go after the one with the funds.

 5. Why have a bond if they can recover from us anyway?

 Without a bond, you would have to come up with the bond amount in cash, i.e. $50,000 or $75,000 or the amount stated by the governing agency to meet their requirements for licensing or clearing of goods, etc.

 "At Global Insurance Network, Customer Service is not a department... it's an attitude."

-Global Insurance Network has been Serving South Florida's International Trade Community Exclusively for Over Twenty Years.
+Global Insurance Network has been Serving South Florida's International Trade Community for

 Specializing with the Logistics Industry and International Trade businesses